 Using social media for fundraising can help you raise more money so you can change more lives.
 And that’s what we’re here for.

 Get Julia Campbell’s free “Online Fundraising Campaign Planning Workbook”

 Grab John Haydon’s free “1-Page Social Media Marketing Plan Workbook”

 Find The Best Social Media Marketing Resources For Nonprofits from Nonprofit Source

 Want to learn more about fundraising strategies and inspiring people to give?
-Join us for the Inspired Fundraising Retreat August 9-10 in Nashville, TN.
+Join us for the Inspired Fundraising Retreat.
 You’ll get tons of practical ideas for telling your story, asking for money, and getting more donations.
 Get your ticket now at www.InspiredFundraisingRetreat.com.